Three times a week, we do our podcast, Verdict with Ted Cruz.

 Let me be very clear.

-I do not under any circumstances ever support violence again against anybody, but against especially law enforcement, ever.
+I do not under any circumstances ever support violence against anybody, but against especially law enforcement, ever.

 You have to let the system, in the case of Derek Chauvin, justice was served.

-You have to find those people that are the bad apples, and they have to get charged and they have to go through the justice system, and there's always the presumption of innocence.
+You have to find those people that are the bad apples and they have to get charged and they have to go through the justice system and there's always the presumption of innocence.

-Or, you know, we're the ones that were criticizing Chuck Schumer threatening Supreme Court justices.
+Or, you know, we're the ones that were criticizing Chuck Schumer, threatening Supreme Court justices.

-And we were the ones speaking out that it's illegal to dox Supreme Court justices and their kids' schools and their their churches, et cetera, as well.
+And we were the ones speaking out that it's illegal to dox Supreme Court justices and their kids' schools and their churches, et cetera, as well.

-Anyone that attempts to kill anybody involved in law enforcement.
+Anybody that attempts to kill anybody involved in law enforcement.

 And if these people, you know, if there are credible threats, we need to pay whatever amount it takes to protect them.